About Kyorin Group

 1. Management Organization

-To clarify the roles of our six directors, who are responsible for making business decisions and supervising business execution, and six executive officers, who are responsible for business execution, Kyorin has established an executive officer system.
-The Board of Directors usually meets once a month, deciding important operational matters after debating the issues as well as supervising each director’s duties.
+To clarify the roles of our directors, who are responsible for making business decisions and supervising business execution, and corporate officers, who are responsible for business execution, Kyorin has established a corporate officer system.
+The Board of Directors usually meets once a month, deciding important operational matters in a timely manner after debating issues as well as supervising each director’s duties.
 To oversee business execution, we established a Management Committee, comprising the president and directors, which discusses key operational matters concerning the Group.
+In addition, at its Ordinary General Shareholders’ Meeting, Kyorin appointed three outside directors, and we will be leveraging their independence, rich experience, and high level of specialization to further enhance our management transparency and monitoring functions.

 We also utilize a corporate auditor system with two statutory corporate auditors and three outside corporate auditors.
-By capitalizing on such auditing and supervisory functions, we are building a system that facilitates highly transparent decision-making.
+By capitalizing on such auditing and supervisory functions, we have built a system that facilitates highly transparent decision-making.

 Kyorin is building an internal control system in accordance with the following